kcarnold/cs344/content/home/syllabus.md

 ### Typical Weekly Schedule

 -   *Preparation*: a reading and a video lecture.
-A short quiz (graded very leniently) will assess this
+A short quiz (graded very leniently) due Monday at class time will assess this

 -   *Lab*: reproducing a book chapter and making small, guided extensions